kent-rasmussen/azt/ROADMAP.md

   maybe make tone report work off of examples present, rather than tone frames?
-Fix logic problem in maybesort: (endless cycling, with or without verification page: marking verified and continuing.) put UF fields in form/text nodes?
-Add setting for sort since last report.
-  - make sensitive to non-default group names
-Make checks for sound cards being there more frequent?
-If not, send to settings? think through commits to hg, including merge with paitence, and which files should be added automatically.
+Fix logic problem in maybesort: (endless cycling, with or without verification page: marking verified and continuing.) think through commits to hg, including merge with paitence, and which files should be added automatically.
 Move things into the correct fields (def > gloss)
 <!-- updatecounts() is replaced by getscounts(), to be run after profile data is added -->